lakshmimouna/Spotify-Analytics/README.md

 - **Listening time charts use estimated data** — Spotify's API doesn't expose total listening hours.
 The charts display data calculated from recently played track durations as an approximation.
 - **No token refresh** — Spotify access tokens expire after **1 hour**.
 The user must log in again after expiry.
 - **Search bar is non-functional** — The search input in the header is a UI placeholder.
-- **Python backend is optional** — `analyticsAPI.js` is implemented but the React components currently fetch directly from Spotify; the backend is available for future integration.
+- **Python backend is optional** — `analyticsAPI.js` is implemented, but the React components currently fetch directly from Spotify; the backend is available for future integration.

 ---